-- (1) As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application. - (2) The Committee must notify the applicant in writing of its decision as soon as practicable after the decision is made. - (3) If the Committee rejects the application, it must return any money accompanying the application to the applicant. - (4) 'If refused membership, the board/committee must be able to demonstrate that the rejection of any membership application was for reasons other than the personal characteristics of the applicant, including, without limitation, their age, race or background'.
+- (1) As soon as practicable after an application for membership is received, the Committee must decide by resolution whether to accept or reject the application. - (2) The Committee must notify the applicant in writing of its decision as soon as practicable after the decision is made.

+- (3) If the Committee rejects the application, it must return any money accompanying the application to the applicant. - (4) The Committee is not required to give a reason for the rejection of an application.